jnanjekye/tech-writer/3_tutorial.md

 If you are a ruby developer, you have probably heard of or used Rails, a very popular ruby web framework to build web applications.
 Most companies require that their application data is stored in a way that it can be easily and securely stored, retrieved, and analyzed at scale and in which cases the application server hosting our rails application is not sufficient.
 In this case we need to opt for other alternatives like object storage where data is stored as objects.
 AWS S3 is object storage designed to store and retrieve data from any platform like our rails application.

 Before we deploy our application, we need to have some usability tests to ensure that our application works as required but also automate the last mile to deployment which is to ensure that for every commit,there is an automated pipeline to run all tests against the commit and report the status of the application with this commit update which is the goal of continous integration.
 We can go beyond this and create automation to deploy all commits that pass all tests a practice called continous deployment.
-There are many tools we can use to implement continous integeration but for purposes of this tutorial I will discuss how to achieve the same with an  CI tool called semaphore.
+There are many tools we can use to implement continous integeration but for purposes of this tutorial I will discuss how to achieve the same with an online CI service called semaphore.

 ## Before we get started

 Grab all the tools you may need to follow along this tutorial.
-If you do not yet have one of these and please follow the relevant guides to install.
+If you do not yet have one of the following, please follow the relevant guides to install.

 + [Ruby on Rails](http://installrails.com/)
 + A text editor of your choice like [sublime](https://www.sublimetext.com/3), [Atom](https://atom.io/) etc

 ### Setup AWS Account

-To upload our artifacts to AWS S3, you will need to create an account with Amazon and get your credenatisls that we shall use for authentication.
+To upload our artifacts to AWS S3, you will need to create an account with Amazon and get your credentials that we shall use for authentication.
 The credentails you need to take note of are:

 + AWS access key ID
 + AWS secret access key